 Upon retirement, + Bishop Lacey enjoyed praying for three hours each day at St. Pascal Baylon Perpetual Adoration chapel near his apartment.
 He firmly urged that PEA be started in parishes.
-We were asked and commissioned by Bishop who was a member of the Canadian Conference of Catholic Bishops to be a centre for the promotion of adoration in Canada.
+We were asked and commissioned by a Bishop who was a member of the Canadian Conference of Catholic Bishops to be a centre for the promotion of adoration in Canada.

 Upon request, we will provide more documents to help bishops and dioceses to increase adoration.

 We can provide some assistance with the implementation of the following plan of action provided by the Congregation for the Clergy for the establishment and maintenance of Eucharistic Adoration in parishes:

 Promotion of Continuous Eucharistic Adoration In Diocese For The Benefit of Priests and Priestly Vocations